BillArmsty/rusty-exercise/README.md

 This readme should give a clear overview of the project, how to set it up, and how to use the API endpoints while adhering to the given requirements.
-Let me know if you need further adjustments or details!